Estimating sample-specific regulatory networks: Discussion

-We propose LIONESS as a theoretical framework to reconstruct networks at the level of the individual sample by taking advantage of the aggregate models predicted by widely-used network reconstruction methods.
-The LIONESS approach not only addresses the problem of phenotype heterogeneity, but also provides a means of estimating networks when samples of a particular phenotype or disease subtype are rare.
-One can pool a diverse collection of samples and then extract individual sample networks, grouping these afterward based on network edge weights.

-One implicit assumption in the LIONESS framework is that the samples in a given collection represent the full span of possible regulatory interactions.
-Namely, LIONESS assumes that an aggregate model reconstructed {\it without} the sample of interest represents a common network, and that the difference in this model with the one constructed using all samples represents a perturbation to that common network.
-Importantly, in our analysis we observe that increasing the number of samples used as a ``background'' when reconstructing an aggregate model is beneficial to the single-sample networks.
+In this paper, we present LIONESS as a method for estimating sample-specific regulatory networks.
+The core principle behind LIONESS is that the addition or removal of even a single sample will slightly perturb an aggregate network model.
+This perturbation can be used to estimate the contribution of a sample to the aggregate network, and therefore the network of that sample.
+Importantly, by relying on independent and existing aggregate models to capture the network of the interactions between genes, and a linear interpolation to estimate individual-level differences in the associated edge weights, LIONESS is able to reconstruct network estimates for each sample while preserving the biological complexity of the gene-gene interactions.

-We recognize that the quality and interpretation of the LIONESS networks is highly dependent on the underlying aggregate network reconstruction algorithm used.
-We emphasize that there are many existing network reconstruction methods and there remains much debate in the field as to the ``correct'' or ``best'' one to use.
-In this paper we show only four representative gene expression network reconstruction approaches: Pearson correlation, Mutual Information, Context Likelihood of Relatedness, and PANDA.
-These were chosen not because they are necessarily the best, but because they illustrate network reconstruction methods that use either a linear (Pearson) or non-linear (mutual information) correlation measure, and the extensions of those measures to better capture true regulatory interactions instead of simple correlative effects.
-However, within this limited sample, our analysis suggests that applying LIONESS to aggregate networks reconstructed using PANDA has the greatest potential for reconstructing accurate network models able to identify relevant network biology.
-Finally, although we tested our approach in the context of using gene expression to reverse-engineer regulatory networks, the linear framework at the heart of LIONESS is generalizable and could be applied to infer sample-specific networks of other types or using other data sources and network inference methods.
+There are many network reconstruction methods but no consensus as to the ``correct'' or ``best'' one to use---if in fact there is a single method that works best for all data types~\cite{marbach2012wisdom}.
+In the analysis presented here, we used four representative gene expression network reconstruction approaches: Pearson correlation, Mutual Information, Context Likelihood of Relatedness (CLR), and PANDA.
+These were chosen because they illustrate network reconstruction methods that use either a linear (Pearson) or nonlinear (mutual information) correlation measure, and the extensions of those measures to better capture true regulatory interactions instead of simple correlative effects.
+Within this representative collection of methods, our analysis suggests that applying LIONESS to aggregate networks reconstructed using PANDA has the greatest potential for reconstructing accurate network models that can be used to interpret phenotypic differences.